kevin-brodsky-arm/morello-project-website/_pages/homepage.md

             ### Examples of planned work packages, 2022 onwards:

             * Initial Linux environment support for hardware platform (and support for native compilation)
-            * Further evolution of musl lib C support & Pure-cap userspace application ports
+            * Further evolution of musl libC support & purecap userspace application ports
             * Staged introduction of Morello Kernel PCuABI features
             * Introduction of a Morello GCC/GlibC based environment
             * Proof of concept work to demonstrate a Morello aware Distro framework